nexus9111/node_js_rest_api_boilerplate/README.md

 - ✨ Structured api
 Basic register/login route are implemented to show how to use the api.

+## 🔎 Requirements

+- NodeJS installed
+- MongoDB database running on your machine
+    - You can install it <a href="https://www.mongodb.com/docs/manual/administration/install-community/">here</a>
+    - Or run it thanks to my docker compose with command:
+    ```console
+    docker-compose build; docker-compose up -d
+    ```

 ## 🛠 Installation

 ```console
 $ git clone git@github.com:nexus9111/nodejs_boilerplate_rest_api.git
 $ cd nodejs_boilerplate_rest_api